ThibaudS-web/P13_argent_bank/README.md

 # Presentation

 Argent Bank is an account management application.
-On this project you will find: a react application with a state manager (redux-toolkit).
-A YAML file to document endpoints with the swagger editor.
+On this project you will find:
+-react application with a state manager (redux-toolkit) -YAML file to document endpoints with the swagger editor

 ## Project created with: